RaynorUE/snich/FeatureRoadmap.md

 #### Changed
 - Configure New Synced Table
     - _Update the "Tables query" to be "INSTANCEOFsys_metadata" instead of =  so we get children tables.
+- REST Calls are now GZipped!
+Hoping to solve the "no longer updating SN issues".

 #### Removed